 Point Hacks earn up to $150 per applicant for this card.
 More about this →

-American Express have extended the 400 Airpoints Dollar signup bonus with the Airpoints Platinum Card until 30th October 2017.
+American Express are offering 200 Airpoints Dollar signup bonus for new cardholders of the Airpoints Platinum Card.

 Digging into the details of the American Express Airpoints Platinum credit card